minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have embedded images, videos may be included as well but may not replace images
 * Topics must have download link or a link to the tool's location
 * Topics must have a "How to use" guide
+* Tools that are designed to grief or harm a server are not allowed

 ## Tutorials

-* __Tutorials Only__
+* Tutorials only

-    Topics must contain a "Last updated" date or which version of Minecraft it works for (You can put "Any" if Minecraft version number is irrelevant.)
+* Topics must contain a "Last updated" date or which version of Minecraft it works for, or "Any" if the verison does not matter
 * Do not post topics asking for help here

 ## Language Packs